precice/dealii-adapter/docs/adapter-dealii-configure.md

 In order to change your geometry and set appropriate boundary conditions, you need to modify the source file.
 The parameter file e.g. `parameters.prm` is used to set certain properties e.g. material properties, numerical properties or preCICE-related properties.

-{% include tip.html content=The linear elastic solver is designed for single core and single threaded computations.
+{% include tip.html content="The linear elastic solver is designed for single core and single threaded computations.
 The non-linear solver supports shared memory parallelism.
-If that's still not enough for your case you can find an unofficial non-linear elastic solid solver for massively parallel systems [in this repository](https://github.com/DavidSCN/matrix-free-dealii-precice). %}
+If that is still not enough for your case you can find an unofficial non-linear elastic solid solver for massively parallel systems [in this repository](https://github.com/DavidSCN/matrix-free-dealii-precice)." %}

-{% include tip.html content=The number of allocated threads in case of shared-memory parallel computations can be specified via the environment variable `DEAL_II_NUM_THREADS`.
-By default, all available cores on the respeective machine are utilized. %}
+{% include tip.html content="The number of allocated threads in case of shared-memory parallel computations can be specified via the environment variable `DEAL_II_NUM_THREADS`.
+By default, all available cores on the respeective machine are utilized." %}

 ## Parameter file
 This section gives additional information about the parameter files:

-{% include tip.html content=A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm). %}
+{% include tip.html content="A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm)." %}

 ```
 subsection Time